Projects

 Tech: Lua, Love2D

-A simple Pong clone, but with gravity whose direction changes over time.
+A physics-based Pong clone with a gravity vector that changes over time.
 Created using Lua and Love2D.
 Uses the mouse for control and has 8-bit sound effects generated using jsfxr and LMMS.

 You can play on Windows by cloning or downloading the GitHub repo and running the exe file.